MKatarzyna97/wonderbook-uni-project/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 React Bootstrap and UI Material were used.

-# WonderBook - Google Books - searching website.
+# WonderBook - Google Books searching website

 ## Main purpose